TheGrowthRecordOfNiuniu/SFCN/README.md

-##A feature catcher with excellent deblurring effect
+ ## A feature catcher with excellent deblurring effect

-##News
+## News

 August 25, 2022: Training codes are released 🔥

 August 24, 2022: Paper accepted at CVPR 2022 🎉

-Abstract:
+## Abstract

 Camera shake and object movement are the two prime causes of blurred images.
 Efficient feature extraction is crucial for deblurring.
 Although the existing methods have achieved remarkable achievements in the deblurring task, there is still room for improvement in effects.
 In this paper, we propose an efficient architecture called the feature catcher network(FCN).
 In this multi-stage FCN architecture, the following design allows us to achieve